centreon/centreon-documentation/versioned_docs/version-20.10/integrations/plugin-packs/procedures/applications-drbd-ssh.md

 |             | SSHPORT         | By default: 22                                                                              |
 |             | SSHEXTRAOPTIONS | Customize it with your own if needed.
 E.g.: ```--ssh-priv-key=/user/.ssh/id_rsa```          |

-**Warning** With that backend, you have to validate the target server fingerprint manually (with the SSHUSERNAME used).
+> With that backend, you have to validate the target server fingerprint manually (with the SSHUSERNAME used).

 <!--plink backend-->